 There are some things that we know the moon does.
 Many saltwater fish synchronize their spawn with the tides so that the tidal currents pull their larvae into safe, shallow estuaries.
 Currents also stir up nutrients from the seabed.
 Bait fish feed on these nutrients, and game fish feed on bait fish.
 We, in turn, catch the game fish.
 It’s the circle of life.

-But what about solunar theory itself.
+But what about the solunar theory itself?
 Has any of this stuff actually been proven true?
 In other words, can it be supported by any sort of legitimate scientific research?

 While developing his hypothesis, John Alden Knight tried to systematically analyze the lunar position during 200 catches of both record-sized fish and record number of fish.
 He found that about 90% of them happened during the new moon.
 Based on those numbers, he focused a lot of his future research around this part of the tidal calendar.